microsoft/hcsshim/README.md

 # hcsshim

+This package contains the Golang interface for using the Windows Host Compute Service (HCS) to launch and manage [Windows Containers](https://docs.microsoft.com/en-us/virtualization/windowscontainers/about/).
+It also contains other helpers and functions for managing Windows Containers such as the Golang interface for the Host Network Service (HCS).

-This package supports launching Windows Server containers from Go.
-It is primarily used in the [Docker Engine](https://github.com/docker/docker) project, but it can be freely used by other projects as well.
+It is primarily used in the [Moby Project](https://github.com/moby/moby), but it can be freely used by other projects as well.

 ## Contributing

 ---------------

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.